Updated: Mar 2

-At about the age of 10, she signed me up for the U.C.
-Berkeley Wellness Newsletter which provides the latest research in health.
-When legalization started to gain momentum, I was exposed to the latest scientific studies on the medical benefits of cannabis.
+At about the age of 10, Holly signed me up for the U.C.
+Berkeley Wellness Newsletter, which provides the latest research in health.
+When legalization started to gain momentum, I was exposed to cutting-edge scientific studies on the medical benefits of cannabis.
 I found it fascinating—the seed had been planted.

 (Pictures of Dr. Doris Holly Love's garden in Malibu, California)

-That fascination grew during high school in Palo Alto, California during the '90s as the early struggle for cannabis legalization played out before my eyes.
+That fascination grew during high school in Palo Alto, California as the early struggle for cannabis legalization played out before my eyes in the '90s.
 The community was full of progressive, free-thinkers living earth-conscious lifestyles.
 The strong, vocal nature of advocates for medical marijuana showed a pathway for plant medicine that’s stayed with me to this day.

 When the federal legalization of hemp occurred, I knew it was my time to turn my passion into action.
 For many years, I'd been sensing a void among the concrete avenues of NYC.
-When I looked at my bosses, their hectic stress-filled lives left little to aspire towards.
-Holly (she always insisted we call her by her first name) was now in her 90's.
-During the last years of her life, she questioned my choice of career in advertising, and I'm glad I listened to her.
+Hectic, city-life left little to aspire towards.
+Holly, now in her 90's, encouraged me to pursue what makes me happy.

 In September 2020, we obtained the license to grow hemp at LaLa Park, and we can't wait to start planting in Spring when the weather warms up.
 I love working with cannabis because quite frankly—I’m obsessive when something fascinates and inspires me.
 One of my favorite pastimes is studying plants, not just their scientific implications, but also their spiritual, cultural, and historical significance.
 That’s why my collection is so focused on synergistic blends that utilize specific botanicals to enhance the therapeutic benefits of CBD.
 It comes from a love of learning about plant relationships and how different organic compounds complement each other.
 When I formulate a new product, I think of my grandmother and our walks through her garden where she taught me all the names and talents of her plant friends.
 I'm so thankful for her influence and how those childhood memories fueled my desire to return to the garden!

-Dr. Doris Holly Love, my grandmother pictured in her 20's.
+(Dr. Doris Holly Love pictured in her twenties.)